top of page

 Publications

-Burnett, C., Adams, G., Gillen, J., Thompson, T. L., Cermakova, A., Shannon, D. B., Shetty, P. (in press).
+Burnett, C., Adams, G., Gillen, J., Thompson, T. L., Cermakova, A., Shannon, D. B., Shetty, P. (2025).
 Research mobilities in primary literacy education: Interrogating how teachers encounter research in an age of evidence-based teaching.
-Routledge.
+Routledge(Open Access)

 PEER-REVIEWED JOURNAL ARTICLES